cornell-cup/c1c0-scheduler/README.md

 |-- movement.py   # C1C0 Locomotion Client

 scheduler/ # Folder Containing Scheduler Files
 |-- __init__.py # Make Scheduler A Package
 |-- client.py   # Client Template For Subsystems
 |-- config.py   # Configuration Variables
 |-- server.py   # Server Template For Scheduler
 |-- utils.py    # Utility Functions And Classes

-specs/
+specs/ # Folder Containing Specification Files
 |-- __init__.py   # Make Specs A Package
 |-- controller.py # Xbox Controller Specification
 |-- facial.py     # Facial Recognition Specification
 |-- manual.py     # Manual Control Specification
 |-- movement.py   # C1C0 Locomotion Specification

 .gitignore       # Git Ignore Specifications makefile         # Build & Run Commands
 README.md        # Information File
 requirements.txt # Required Python Packages
 scheduler.py     # Scheduler Server File
 ```

 ### Adding A Subsystem

 If you want to add a subsytem, follow these instructions to make your life easier.

-First figure out a specification file for the client, all the scheduler really is a massive data queue that you can `get` and `put` data.
+1. Figure out a specification file for the client.
+All the scheduler really is a massive data queue that you can `get` and `put` data.
 So make a specification file that can handle your requests to scheduler, and then add it to the mapping found in `scheduler.py`.
-Now create a client file within `clients` to send the requests and deal with the response that the server gives (based on earlier specification), if any extra utilities or assets are needed, you can put them within the `api` or `assets` folder respectively.
-Final step is to add a makefile command and then test your code before commiting.
+2. Now create a client file within `clients` to send the requests and deal with the response that the server gives (based on earlier specification), if any extra utilities or assets are needed, you can put them within the `api` or `assets` folder respectively.
+3. Final step is to add a makefile command and then test your code before commiting.
 Once all these steps are done, you have added a subsystem to scheduler, yay!